ip69719/ci-portfolio-four/README.md

 #### Navigation bar
 All pages have **Navigation Bar** which was created using [Bootstrap](https://getbootstrap.com/) navbar component.

 ![](https://github.com/ip69719/ci-portfolio-four/blob/main/assets/documents/features_img/navbar.png)

 The **Mobile Collapse Button** will appear on smaller screens.
 The **Navigation Bar** will show as a dropdown when the button is clicked.

 ![](https://github.com/ip69719/ci-portfolio-four/blob/main/assets/documents/features_img/navbar_small.png)

 #### Footer
 The **Footer** displays some of the salon's key information.
-It is split into three sections:
-* Logo and links to social media
+It is split into three sections: Logo and links to social media, Salon Contact and Opening hours.
-* Salon Contact
-* Opening hours

 ![](https://github.com/ip69719/ci-portfolio-four/blob/main/assets/documents/features_img/footer.png)

 ### Home page